-choral music class.
+Women's Chorus Women's Ensemble is an intermediate to advanced choral music class.
 Students must have vocal experience and be able to sing with a medium to high degree of skill.
 Emphasis will be on intermediate to advanced musicianship, vocal production, and vocal/choral technique.
 All performances are mandatory.

 P-Men's Chorus Course #6070

-Level: 9-12

-Length: Year (10 credits); repeat to 40 credits

-Prerequisite: None

-Graduation: Fine Arts requirement

-College Prep: VAPA (f) requirement

 Student must be able to match pitch.
-This will be determined by instructor

-during the first 2 weeks of the semester.
-At least one performance is

-scheduled per semester.
+This will be determined by instructor during the first 2 weeks of the semester..
+At least one performance is scheduled per semester.